-- iv.
-The type of force used; - v.
-Injury sustained by the subject; - vi.
-Injury sustained by the officer or another person; - vii.
-Information regarding medical assessment or evaluation, including whether the subject refused; - viii.
-The supervisor's name, rank, star number and the time notified. - b.
-In the event that an officer cannot document their use of force due to exceptional circumstances, another officer shall document this use of force in an incident report, supplemental incident report or statement form at the direction of a supervisor. - 2.
-SUPERVISOR'S RESPONSIBILITY When notified of the use of force, the supervisor shall conduct a supervisory evaluation to determine whether the force used appears reasonable and within the provisions of this order.
+- 2. SUPERVISOR'S RESPONSIBILITY When notified of the use of force, the supervisor shall conduct a supervisory evaluation to determine whether the force used appears reasonable and within the provisions of this order.
 The supervisor shall: - a.
 Immediately respond to the scene unless a response is impractical, poses a danger, or where officers' continued presence creates a risk.
-When more than one supervisor responds, the responsibility falls to the senior supervisor;
+When more than Page 22 of 26 one supervisor responds, the responsibility falls to the senior supervisor;